 Nadal Website: Read more

 Another iconic name in Cava production, Nadal, boasts a long history dating back to the 16th century when the current owner’s ancestors were making still wine at the heart of the Sant Sadurni D’Anoia region.
 However, its true history begins in 1941, when Ramon Nadal Giro replanted his ancient family vineyards after the ravages of phylloxera and the Spanish Civil War, initiating Cava production soon after.
 Today little has changed, as a tasting of rare old vintages will demonstrate; Nadal’s Cavas remain rich, creamy, and profound, with real depth and generosity that reaches its apogee in the Gran Reserva.

 Welcome to Sherry production at its finest!
 Situated in Jerez de la Frontera’s heart, Bodegas Rey Fernando de Castilla is named after the Spanish monarch King Fernando III of Castille.
-Initially renowned for their brandy, today, Fernando de Castilla is justly celebrated for its delicious range of fortified wines, which rose to new heights after Jan Patterson, a Norwegian with a major passion for Sherry, bought the property in 1999.
+Initially renowned for its brandy, Fernando de Castilla is celebrated today for its delicious range of fortified wines.
+It rose to new heights after Jan Patterson, a Norwegian with a major passion for Sherry, bought the property in 1999.
 His investment, energy, and enthusiasm have paid massive dividends, adding yet another string to the bow of this charming part of Andalucia – a veritable tourist paradise.
 Indeed, boasting fancy shops, old mansions, beautiful churches, and numerous fiestas, Jerez de La Frontera would be a pleasure to visit, even if Sherry wasn’t on the cards.

 If you would like us to customize an exclusive luxury tour, contact us and let us know your travel plans.
 We offer luxury food and wine tours for private groups of a mininium two guests.
 In addition, all of our private, chauffeured tours are available year-round upon request.